Our DIY Rust-Oleum RockSolid Garage Floor

 Here’s the budget breakdown for a standard 2-car garage:

-- Rock Solid Metallic Garage Floor Kits (4 kits are recommended for a 2-car garage): $510
+- Rock Solid Metallic Garage Floor Kit (this will cover a two-car garage): $329

 - Other necessary tools: $60

 No!
-This works great on any gayrage floor as long as it’s in sound condition and is properly prepped.
+Epoxy floor kits work great on any garage floor as long as it’s in sound condition and is properly prepped.

 You can read the full application instructions right here for full details on how to prep various concrete surfaces before coating.

-Minor cosmetic cracks in your garage floor are no big deal, and they’re really easy to repair before applying any finish!
+Minor cosmetic cracks and imperfections in your garage floor are no big deal.
+They’re really easy to repair before applying any finish!
 If the crack is large enough that the flooring is uneven or the crack is wider than 1/8″, you’ll need to call a professional.
 But anything smaller than that is simple to fix on your own.

 Simply clean out the crack and use this Concrete Patch & Repair Kit to patch any cracks.
 Once it dries, you can apply the base coat as normal!

-If you want to use the metallic garage floor kit on previously painted or sealed surfaces, you’ll need to take an extra step prior to using the RockSolid coating.
-Rust-Oleum recently released a Garage & Interior Floor Primer specifically meant to prep previously-painted surfaces before adding any coating.
+If you’ve already used garage floor paint in your garage, you’ll need to take an extra step prior to adding an epoxy floor coating.
+Rust-Oleum has a Garage & Interior Floor Primer specifically meant to prep previously-painted surfaces before adding any coating.

 When we did this in our old house, we had to scrape off all of the paint prior to applying RockSolid, so this is much easier!
 You just clean, prime, and coat!